dexhowl/react-road/fundamentals/README.md

 To make this work, we have to pass a function as a prop similar to how we can pass stateful values as props.
 After the function is called from a child component, it moves to the parent for execution.
 This causes a change in state and therefore forces the component to re-render with the new values stored as props.

+### Lifting
+- When a child component's state is managed within itself, we as the developer are limited in what we can do to the component based on state.
+- Transfering the task of state management from a component up the tree to it's parent or an ancestor is called **Lifting State**

 ## Strict Mode
 - This is a development-only feature that provides some additional checks when building React Apps.